albertopessia/drda/cran-comments.md

 # cran-comments

-## 2022-11-29
+## 2023-03-17

 - Initiating submission process

 ## drda 2.0.3

-This release updates the vignette and fixes bugs in the plotting function.
+This release updates the vignette following the accepted JSS manuscript.
+It also includes bug fixes in the plotting function.

 ## Test environments